jomrr/skeleton-ansible-role/README.md

 # ansible-skeleton
-Skeleton for use with ansible-galaxy
+Skeleton for use with ansible-galaxy to create a new role.